-710X Television and Radio Seminar 45 hours: 3 credits Current topics in electronic media.
+TVRA 7710X Media Studies Seminar 45 hours; 3 credits Current topics in electronic media.
 Emphasizes both entertainment industry and critical/cultural perspective.
 To be taken in student's final semester.
-Prerequisite: Television and Radio 701X and permission of the deputy chairperson.
-712X Mass Media in Society 45 hours: 3 credits Examination of the relationship between mass media and society within the contexts of social and cultural theory.
-Prerequisite or corequisite: Television and Radio 701X.
-713X From Telegraph to Internet: Historical and Legal Development of American Electronic Mass Communication 45 hours lecture: 3 credits In-depth industrial and cultural historical overview of the development of electronic mass communication.
+Prerequisite: Television and Radio 7701X [701X] and permission of the deputy chairperson.
+TVRA 7712X Mass Media in Society 45 hours; 3 credits Examination of the relationship between mass media and society within the contexts of social and cultural theory.
+Prerequisite or corequisite: Television and Radio 7701X [701X].
+TVRA 7713X Media and Communication History and Regulation 45 hours lecture; 3 credits In-depth industrial and cultural historical overview of the development of electronic mass communication.
 Historical and legal approaches and methods.
-Prerequisite or corequisite: Television and Radio 701X; or permission of the deputy chairperson.
-714X Critical Analysis of Television and Radio 45 hours: 3 credits Textual and analytical approaches to electronic media.
+Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
+TVRA 7714X Critical Analysis of Media 45 hours: 3 credits Textual and analytical approaches the scholarly study of media.
 Survey of the most significant Marxist, structuralist, semiotic and formalist readings of media over the past one hundred years.
-Prerequisite or corequisite: Television and Radio 701X; or permission of the deputy chairperson.
-715X Media Reception: Viewing Processes and Practices 45 hours: 3 credits Introduction to sociological, ethnographic, psychoanalytic, cognitive, and critical theories used to understand media audiences and processes of reception.
-Historical development of the various approaches; individual viewer response; construction of the mass audience and subcultures; fan production.
-Prerequisite or corequisite: Television and Radio 701X; or permission of the deputy chairperson.
-728X World Television 45 hours: 3 credits The globalization of television and radio; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
+Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
+TVRA 7715X Media Reception: Processes and Practices 45 hours; 3 credits Introduction to sociological, ethnographic, psychoanalytic, cognitive, and critical theories used to understand media audiences and processes of reception.
+Historical development of the various approaches; audience response; construction of the mass audience and subcultures; fan production.
+Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.

+TVRA 7728X Global Media 45 hours; 3 credits The globalization of television and radio; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
 Analysis of program genres and styles in the context of language, culture, and developmental differences.
-(Not open to students who have completed Television and Radio 796X, "Special Problems in World Television.")
-Prerequisite: Television and Radio 701X; or permission of the deputy chairperson.
-797X Special Topic in Mass Media 45 hours; 3 credits Topics vary from term to term.
+(Not open to students who have completed Television and Radio 7960X [796X], "Special Problems in World Television.")
+Prerequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
+TVRA 7797X Special Topic in Mass Media 45 hours; 3 credits Topics vary from term to term.
 Students may take this course twice but may not repeat a topic.
-Prerequisite: Television and Radio 701X.
+Prerequisite: Television and Radio 7701X [701X].

-Planning and management 722X Seminar in Television and Radio Program Development and Audience Analysis 45 hours: 3 credits Process of television and radio program development.
+Planning and Management TVRA 7722X Seminar in Television and Radio Program Development and Audience Analysis 45 hours; 3 credits Process of television and radio program development.
 Conceiving and pitching a program idea; understanding genre cycles; determining windows of distribution; methods of measuring audiences; types of data collection and reporting; use of demographic data to make programming and management decisions.
-Prerequisite or corequisite: Television and Radio 701X; or permission of the deputy chairperson.
-725X Television and Radio Management Theory and Practice 45 hours: 3 credits Theories of management of electronic mass media communication; industry structure, management styles and practices; finance and budgeting systems; human resource management; negotiation strategies.
-Prerequisite: Television and Radio 701X.
+Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
+TVRA 7725X Television and Radio Management Theory and Practice 45 hours; 3 credits Theories of management of electronic mass media communication; industry structure, management styles and practices; finance and budgeting systems; human resource management; negotiation strategies.
+Prerequisite: Television and Radio 7701X [701X].